 As for food.... the famine is concentrated in the south.
 If you're in Mogadishu and have the money you will be able to find sufficient food.
 Sadly, famine is a consequence of extreme poverty.

-If you intend to go to Somalia as part of a humanitarian organisation, you need to speak to them about the specialist insurance they offer and what arrangements they have made for your safety. almost 7 years ago
+If you intend to go to Somalia as part of a humanitarian organisation, you need to speak to them about the specialist insurance they offer and what arrangements they have made for your safety. about 7 years ago